Blog Post

 analytic partners

-The prevailing theory is that a Super Bowl advertising campaign can have immediate demand impact in the weeks following the Super Bowl.
-But how effective is a Super Bowl campaign at driving business performance, particularly when the cost of a 30-second commercial spot averages $7 million dollars?
-With media fragmentation, intense competition for customer eyeballs, and the need to balance brand impact versus performance value, how do you determine whether a Super Bowl ad is right for your brand?
+The prevailing theory is that a Super Bowl advertising campaign can have an immediate demand impact in the weeks following the Super Bowl.
+But how effective is a Super Bowl campaign at driving business performance, particularly when the cost of a 30-second commercial spot averages upwards of $8 million dollars (up from an average of $7 million in 2024)?

 Offsetting the high cost of a Super Bowl ad

-Many of the largest and most well-known Super Bowl advertisers would need to double demand to offset the cost of the spot.
+Many of the largest and most well-known Super Bowl advertisers would need to more than double demand to offset the cost of the spot.

-Advertising budgets are often fixed and spend on the Super Bowl commercial is typically redirected from other higher performing media.
-A popular beer brand with a $7 million dollar Super Bowl commercial would need to double demand in the weeks following the Super Bowl to justify reallocating that spend against better-performing media – a target that is not very realistic.
-And that means doubling demand for the total brand, not just the advertised product if the ad promotes a newer or smaller business unit.
+Advertising budgets are often fixed, and spend on the Super Bowl commercial will be redirected from other higher-performing media.
+A popular beer brand with a $8 million dollar Super Bowl commercial would need to more than double demand in the weeks following the Super Bowl to justify reallocating that spend against better-performing media – a target that is not very realistic.
+And that means more than doubling demand for the total brand, not just the advertised product if the ad promotes a newer or smaller business unit.

-Super bowl ads, on average, deliver a short-term ROI that is at least 20-50 percent lower than a comparable alternative investment, based on intelligence from Analytic Partners ROI Genome.
+Super Bowl ads, on average, deliver a short-term ROI that is at least 20-50 percent lower than a comparable alternative investment, per Analytic Partners ROI Genome.
 For a more established, high awareness consumer brand, the opportunity cost is even larger, and the Super Bowl ROI is, on average, 75 percent lower than other marketing activities.

 the Super Bowl ROI is, on average, 75 percent lower than other marketing activities.